Shopify/maintenance_tasks/README.md

 If your task happens regularly, consider Active Jobs with a scheduler or cron, [job-iteration jobs](https://github.com/shopify/job-iteration) and/or [custom rails_admin UIs][rails-admin-engines] instead of the Maintenance Tasks gem.
 Maintenance tasks should be ephemeral, to suit their intentionally limited UI.
+They should not repeat.

 To create seed data for a new application, use the provided Rails `db/seeds.rb` file instead.